 On top of offering quality general English language instruction to master English language skills, students in our program learn other skills that they need to be successful university students, in and outside of the classroom.

 Classes are small and personalized.
 Classes have 15 students or fewer for better instruction.
 Individual tutoring help is also available.
 For prospective students, our IEP is an option for those international students who do not have the required TOEFL/IELTS scores necessary for admission to St. Mary’s or other institutions of higher education where English is the primary language of instruction.
 We can help you!

 How does it work?

 - Before classes begin, the IEP staff will test students to determine which level best fits their needs.

 - The Intensive English Program at St. Mary’s has four levels: Level 1, Level 2, Level 3, Level 4 and University Preparation.

-- Each level has 18 to 24 hours of coursework per week and students are expected to spend a minimum of 8-12 hours studying outside of class per week for homework.
+- Each level has 18 hours of coursework per week and students are expected to spend a minimum of 8-12 hours studying outside of class per week for homework.

 - Our program offers classes that are appropriate and engaging for each level.